joanna-jaeeun/Skin-Aging-Classification/README.md

 ## Methodology
 - **Constructing Dataframe** : Generate `json_to_datframe.csv` to make json files handling more easy.
-- **Preprocessing**
+- **Preprocessing** :
-  - Label rebalancing : Reduced 7 labels to 4 (0, 1 -> 1, 3, 4 -> 2, 5 -> 3, 6 -> 4) to reduce confusion in the confusion matrix and provide more intuitive aging grades for consumers.
+  Reduced the original 7 labels to 4 categories (0, 1 → 0 / 2, 3 → 1 / 4 → 2 / 5, 6 → 3) to minimize confusion in the confusion matrix and provide consumers with more intuitive aging level interpretations.
-  - Image resizing : Resized images based on the bounding box coordinates for each image.
-  - Data augmentation
+Images were cropped based on bounding box coordinates.
+Applied data augmentation techniques including horizontal flip, vertical flip, and rotation.

 - **Modeling** : **MobileNetV2*** and **SqueezeNet**(lighter models) were used, and each model underwent processes such as dropout, adjusting the number of nodes, and modifying the batch size to prevent overfitting and improve model performance.
-- **Evauation** : Assess models using accuracy and confusion matrices on the test set.
+- **Evaluation** : Assess models using accuracy and confusion matrices on the test set.

   ***MobileNetV2 Test Result***